victornpb/micro-fps/README.md

 #### A super lightweight fps meter, with near zero overhead.

-createFpsMeter is a function factory, it returns a new meter.
+*createFpsMeter* is a function factory, it returns a new meter.
-A function with closure variables is cheaper than a class instance with public members.
+But why not a class?
+Last time I checked, accessing instance properties was slower than accessing variables on a near closure.

 ## Usage example